Dunbar, Kentucky

+History

+The name of the community is a blend of those of two local families: the Dunns and the Barrows.

+Geography

+The community is located in west-central Butler County along Kentucky Route 70 (KY 70) near its junction with KY 1117 about 4.8 mi west-southwest of Morgantown.
+It is also directly served by the Exit 27 interchange of Interstate 165 on the west side of Morgantown.

+Post office

 Dunbar had a post office with ZIP code 42219.
-The post office operated from its establishment on April 19, 1898 until its closing on May 13, 2022.
-Its name is a blend of those of two local families: the Dunns and the Barrows.
+The post office operated from its establishment on April 19, 1898, until its closing on May 13, 2022.

+Points of interest

 Dunbar is home to the Cedar Ridge Speedway.